CIA Requirements for Education

 Certification Level CIA Requirement Exemptions

-Association of Chartered Certified Accountants (ACCA) qualified members Both Education AND Work Experience
+Association of Chartered Certified Accountants (ACCA) qualified members Both Education and Work Experience

 Certified Public Accountant (CPA) active license holders Education